GeiserX/duplicacy-cli-cron/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/GeiserX/duplicacy-cli-cron/issues/new) or submit PRs.

-JW Library Plus follows the [Contributor Covenant](http://contributor-covenant.org/version/2/1/) Code of Conduct.
+Duplicacy CLI (Cron) follows the [Contributor Covenant](http://contributor-covenant.org/version/2/1/) Code of Conduct.

 ### Contributors